Golden Globes tonight: Award show goes bicoastal, 'Borat' could triumph

+In a production nightmare but one that's become familiar during the pandemic, the night's first winner accepted his award while muted.
+Only after presenter Laura Dern apologized did Daniel Kaluuya, who won best supporting actor for his performance as Black Panther leader Fred Hampton in "Judas and the Black Messiah," get his speech in.
+When he finally came through, he waged his finger at the camera and said, "You're doing me dirty!"

-But pandemic improvising is only part of the damage control the Hollywood Foreign Press Association, which puts on the Globes, finds itself dealing with this year.
-A pair of extensive reports by The Los Angeles Times and The New York Times in the week leading up to the awards renewed scrutiny on the press association and its 87 voting members.
+Pandemic improvising was only part of the damage control for the Hollywood Foreign Press Association, which puts on the Globes.
+After The Los Angeles Times revealed that there are no Black members in the 87-person voting body of the HFPA, the press association - which Ricky Gervais last year called "very, very racist" in his hoping monologue - came under mounting pressure to overhaul itself and better reflect the industry it holds sway in.

-While the HFPA has long been known as an organization with members of questionable qualification - the majority of its members don't write for well-known publications - and are known for being swayed by high-priced junkets, the reports again forced the HFPA to defend itself.
+This year, none of the most acclaimed Black-led films - "Ma Rainey's Black Bottom," "One Night in Miami," "Judas and the Black Messiah," "Da 5 Bloods" - were nominated for the Globes' best picture award.
+With the HFPA potentially fighting for its Hollywood life, Sunday's Globes were part apology tour.
+Fey and Poehler started in quickly on the issue.

+"Look, a lot of flashy garbage got nominated but that happens," said Poehler.
+"That's like their thing.
+But a number of Black actors and Black-led projects were overlooked."

 MORE: 3 women make history with best director nominations